dynamicguy/mw-docs/docs/getting-started/installation-macos.md

 ## Prerequisites

-Before you are ready to run MajorityWorld, you will need additional software installed on your computer.
+Before you are ready to run DrikGallery, you will need additional software installed on your computer.

 ### Node.js